 You'll notice a sweet, fruity hint of whiskey in this creamy cheddar but the flavor is mild enough that it will be loved by people of all ages.
 Cahill's also makes Irish Porter cheese, which is made with plain Irish porter brewed by Guinness.

 Serving Irish Cheese

-When serving Irish cheese, consider these pairing tips:
+When serving Irish cheese, consider these pairing tips for your cheese board: